uvarc/courses/workshops/database/README.md

     jobs_remaining            13
     ...                       ...

+In the case of document NoSQL databases, the "value" portion of the entry can get quite large.
-Here is an example of a single entry written in JSON.
+Here is an example of an entry in JSON.
 Note that the entire entry (or "document") breaks down into a hierarchy of data: variables and their values, dictionaries of multiple values,

     {